MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-date-ranges.md

 In a date field you can enter two, four, six, or eight digits:

 - If you enter only two digits, this is interpreted as the day, and it will add the month and the year of the work date.

 - If you enter four digits, this is interpreted as the day and the month, and it will add the year of the work date.
 The order of the day and month is determined by your region settings.
 Even if your region settings have the year before the day and month, four digits are interpreted as the day and month.

--   If the date you want to enter is in the range 01/01/1930 through 12/31/2029, you can enter the year with two digits; otherwise, enter the year with four digits.
+- If the date you want to enter is in the range 01/01/1950 through 12/31/2049, you can enter the year with two digits; otherwise, enter the year with four digits.

+  > [!NOTE]
+  > If you're using [!INCLUDE[prod_short](includes/prod_short.md)] on-premises, the two-digit year range may be different.
+Administrators can change the range by modifying the **CalendarTwoDigitYearMax** setting of the [!INCLUDE[prod_short](includes/prod_short.md)] server.
+For more information, see [Configuring Business Central Server](/dynamics365/business-central/dev-itpro/administration/configure-server-instance#General).

 ### Today

 Enter the word for _today_, in the language specified on the **My Settings** page, to set the date on a record to today's date.
 Instead of entering the entire word, you can enter part of the word, starting from the beginning.
 For example, in English, you can enter _t_ or _tod_, as long as it is not also the start of another word.